 Thank you so much for visiting my site!
-My name is Amanda Holstein and I’m a 26 year-old who just moved from San Francisco, CA to New York City!
+My name is Amanda Holstein and I’m a 27 year-old living in beautiful San Francisco, CA!
 I grew up just outside NYC and moved out west after graduating from Emory University in 2010 because I always felt like I was a California girl at heart.
-I have a dog, a black lab mix named Auggie Doggie, and live in a one bedroom in the West Village.
-Currently I’m working on my blog full-time!
+I have a dog, a black lab mix named Auggie Doggie, and live in a studio in Russian Hill.
+I currently work on my blog full-time!

 Why Ask a Twenty-Something for Advice?